-Please always feel free to call us with your specific questions at 937-382-6661 ext.
+Contact us with your specific questions at 937-382-6661, ext.
 260 or email email@example.com.
-However, we have listed below some of the questions most frequently asked by students:
+Below are some answers to the most commonly asked questions.

 Will my credits/classes from previous college work transfer to Wilmington College?